Banking and Finance

 - Swaziland Electricity Company – Advising on the development of the Lower Maguduza Hydro Power Project.

-- Oil and gas supermajor – Advising on the rehabilitation of a 280 MW gas-fired power station and the development of a new 650 MW CCGT greenfield IPP project in Nigeria.
+- Oil and gas supermajor – Advising on the rehabilitation of a 280 MW gas-fired power station and the development of a new 650 MW combined cycle gas turbine greenfield independent power project in Nigeria.

 - Sponsors – Advising on EPC contracts for the offshore construction of barge-mounted power plants in Nigeria.

-- Major engineering, procurement and construction company – Representing in the development of their bid to construct a new nuclear power plant in South Africa.
+- Major engineering, procurement and construction company – Representing in the development of its bid to construct a new nuclear power plant in South Africa.

 Projects and Infrastructure

-Our multidisciplinary Infrastructure team assists major project sponsors, governments, lenders, investors, credit agencies, construction and operating companies and uses the detailed knowledge of local regulatory and economic drivers to ensure that the inherent challenges in delivering complex infrastructure projects in Africa are successfully overcome, wherever they are located.
+Our multidisciplinary Infrastructure team assists major project sponsors, governments, lenders, investors, credit agencies, and construction and operating companies.
+We use the detailed knowledge of local regulatory and economic drivers to ensure that the inherent challenges in delivering complex infrastructure projects in Africa are successfully overcome, wherever they are located.

-- Government of Ghana – Advising in relation to the development of a floating storage and regasification unit offshore Tema, Ghana.
+- Government of Ghana – Advising on the development of a floating storage and regasification unit offshore Tema, Ghana.

-- Doppelmayr Seilbahnen GmbH – Advising on the construction aspects of a US$1 billion transport project to develop a network of aerial cable cars serving the city of Lagos, Nigeria.
+- Doppelmayr Seilbahnen GmbH – Advising on the construction aspects of a US$1 billion transport project to develop a network of aerial cable cars that serve the city of Lagos, Nigeria.